JamesCallaghanGB/Final-Thesis-Code/README.md

 are included, but must also be run one by one, as each new regression will over -write the previous regression.

+I am unsure if I am permitted to share WRDS, CRSP, or Sustainalytics data on a public GitHub repository, so erring on the side of caution I have not posted it here.
+However, a detailed decription of the data collection and cleaning is provided both here and in the main body of the thesis.

-I have provided all data used which is not associated with an SQL query, sections of the code will have to be rewitten depending on which platform the reader is on, and to change directories and paths used to save/load data.
+Sections of the code will have to be rewitten depending on which platform the reader is on, and to change directories and paths used to save/load data.